mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 Steps

 1. Add a breakdown - Country.
-Below is the default you’ll see
+Below is the default you’ll see.

     ![https://help.mixpanel.com/hc/article_attachments/12828869626644](https://help.mixpanel.com/hc/article_attachments/12828869626644)

-2. Choose to bucket segments, by opening the custom buckets model and click Apply
+2. Choose to bucket segments, by opening the custom buckets model and click Apply.
     - For each segment, choose the operator “is” and select one or more values
     - “Rest of the World” is auto generated as **remaining values**
     - To note — if two segments have the same value, the first segment will consider the value.
 Custom buckets are non-overlapping and sum up to 100% by definition